Recreational Cannabis Information

 What about people in jail for cannabis?

 The law allows for people convicted of possession of under 30 grams prior to legalization to have their records referred to the Prisoner Review Board and Governor Pritzker for pardon.
 If the pardon is granted, the Illinois attorney general will move to expunge their records.
 Those convicted of possession of larger amounts can petition for expungement themselves.
-Local state's attorneys can also pursue expungements on a case by case basis.
+Local state's attorneys can also pursue expungements on a case-by-case basis.
 Cook County State's Attorney Kim Foxx has stated she supports cannabis legalization in Illinois, and that her office will expunge all misdemeanor cannabis convictions once it becomes legal.
 She also said the State's Attorney's Office is currently looking at its policy on prosecuting people who have been detained for selling cannabis once it becomes legal in the state.

 May municipalities and other units of local government regulate cannabis establishments within their boundaries?

 A unit of local government may enact reasonable zoning ordinances or resolutions not in conflict with the Act or with Illinois Office of Cannabis Control, Illinois Department of Public Health, Illinois Department of Financial and Professional Regulation, and Illinois Department of Agriculture rules regulating cannabis establishments.
-A unit of local government may enact ordinances or rules governing the time, place, manner, and number of cannabis establishment operations, including a minimum distance limitation between cannabis establishments and locations it deems sensitive through the use of special use permits.
+A unit of local government may enact ordinances or rules governing the time, place, manner, and the number of cannabis establishment operations, including a minimum distance limitation between cannabis establishments and locations it deems sensitive through the use of special use permits.

 May municipalities prohibit or regulate cannabis establishments outside of their boundaries?